matthiask/406.ch/posts/2023-08-11-composition-over-inheritance-the-case-for-function-based-views.md

 The archive views themselves are straightforward adaptations of the `object_list` view above.

-It may feel like leaving out the actually hard part, but I'd have to be convinced that this is actually a hard problem and not just a problem of making basically arbitrary choices which people then adapt to and then think that this is the way things should be since it's the way things are.
+It may feel like leaving out the actually hard part but I'd have to be convinced that this is actually a hard problem and not just a problem of making basically arbitrary choices which people then adapt to and then think that this is the way things should be since it's the way things are.